 In addition to a full didactic schedule, our residents participate in Society of Neurological Surgeons-sponsored educational meetings, including the Intern Bootcamp, Junior Resident Bootcamp, Research Update in Neurosciences for Neurosurgeons course, and board preparatory courses.

 The program participates in the National Residency Matching Program (NRMP) and the Electronic Resident Application Service (ERAS).
-If you are interested in our residency program and would like more information, we welcome you to contact our program coordinator.
+If you are interested in our residency program and would like more information, we welcome you to contact our program administrator.

 Travis Dumont, MD